-305 Land tenure is understood here as the relationship, whether legally or customarily defined, among people, as
+305 Land tenure is understood here as the relationship, whether legally or customarily defined, among people, as individuals or groups, with respect to land and other natural resources such as water and forest (FAO, 2002).

 308 The USAID funded Land Administration to Nurture Development (LAND) programme implemented in Ethiopia's Oromia Region in the Guji and Borana pastoral zones between 2013-2017, is considered to have taken an innovative approach to working with regional governments and pastoral communities and their customary governance institutions.
 It's aim was to strengthen land tenure security among pastoralists through a pilot formalization process that allows communal land rights to be demarcated, recognized, and certified (McPeak, et al., 2015; Bekure, 2018) The project is also designed to legally recognize customary communal land governance institutions, such as the traditional Gada and dheeda systems, and to strengthen pastoral communities' capacity for inclusive land-use planning, management, and investment negotiations (Ibid).
-Challenges around reconciling traditional customary instutions with formal government administrative systems are dicusssed in Chapter 8 (8.3).
+Challenges around reconciling traditional customary instutions with formal government administrative systems are discussed in Chapter 8 (8.3).